-Every month with 5 Thursdays, one of the Thursdays is dedicated to out of the classroom education.
-This is divided into a procedures lab and case simulation.
+Every month with 5 Wednesdays, one of the Wednesdays is dedicated to out of the classroom education.
+This is divided into a procedures lab and case simulation lab.

 This lab also creates another environment for research into methodology of education, and implementation of new procedures or approaches to procedures.

 The lab is set up and run in association with the College of Medicine Department of Genetics, Cell Biology, and Anatomy, chiefly with Dr. Carol Lomneth.
 The cadavers are prepared with light embalming to maintain the integrity of the tissues as best as possible.

 - Resident Life

 - Class of 2014

 Benefits of UNMC